sarat534/LSRE---Sarat-Chandra/Seminars/seminarnotes.md

 Seminar 1

-  1. Read up on GAP / CVA / IVA Analysis!
+1.Read up on GAP / CVA / IVA Analysis!
-  2. What tools are available for Continuous Integration?
+2.What tools are available for Continuous Integration?
-  3. What is technical product management?
+3.What is technical product management?
-  4. What is roadmapping?
+4.What is roadmapping?
 How can you do it large scale?
+Answers:

-1. Continuous integration is an essential part of agile software development setup.
+1.Continuous integration is an essential part of agile software development setup.
 During the software development some errors creep in and disturbs the software.
 Some tools are available for continuous integration to find the errors in the initial stage.
 They are
-•	Jenkins
-•	Buildbot
+•Jenkins
+•Buildbot
-•	Travis CI
+•Travis CI
-•	Strider
-•	Go
-•	Integrity
+•Strider
+•Go
+•Integrity
 These tools are open source tools.

 2. Technical product management is a typical task which is handled by a technical product manager.
 The term technical product manager depicts a product manager with a technical background.
 Product manager has several important tasks, such as management of requirements, release planning and launching of products.

 3. Roadmapping is a process in which the list of release plan and the time and date of the release plan.
 In large scale there are many aspects to be considered before creating the roadmap.
 i.
 Business strategies and Processes ii.
 Determine and meet requirements